 All in all this is a great starter gun if you can afford it.
 Because it's all metal you don't have to worry nearly as much about breaking it and you won't get any of the wobble or creaking that is infamous in stock TM M4/M16's.
 Unfortunately affording it is the biggest problem, they're not cheap.
 For reference I got my CA M15A4 from the classifieds, upgraded with a bunch of Systema internals to fire 390fps, for $600 shipped which was a great price.

 There's alot of people that will expound the virtues of G&P as well.
 And I'll admit the externals of G&P are very nice, easily on par with CA, in some cases better.
 The reason why I don't say G&P over CA though is much the same reason why people weren't big fans of CA up until a few years ago: their quality control for the internals is not the greatest.
 That means a fair number of lemons.
 CA got a handle on this a few years ago and they've been making great strides in terms of their rep ever since, but G&P isn't quite there yet.
 This is simply my personal opinion and there are many people that would likely disagree with me, but it's something to keep in mind.
 ICS is about a cheap a gun as you can go and still get full metal out of the box.
-One thing to remember about ICS is they like to go their own way internally, so upgrading or repairing them inside will be more difficult then other brands.
+One thing to remember about ICS is they like to go their own way internally, so upgrading them inside will be more difficult then other brands.
 And needless to say it's not in the same league as CA or G&P. It's what someone on a budget but determined to get full metal would aim for.
 I should probably give TM some love here as well: Due to Japanese laws TM guns fire alittle cooler then most others and their externals are going to be almost entirely abs plastic.
 But *nothing* beats TM for internal reliability.
 You leave a TM stock internally and it will last for literally decades.

 One of the perks of going with an M16/M4 variant is that mags are dead easy to come by and dirt cheap.
 You can get Star brand mags for like $5 a mag or less, plastic yeah but sturdy none the less (Star is also one of the few brands that makes realcaps too).
 Metal mags will run you a fair bit more, $15 to $30 a mag.
 There's no real reason to go with metal over plastic for mags except looks/realism.
 Though of course if you're going to go hicap then you might as well get metal ones.
 As to Brands, TM and CA make good mags.
 I've heard pretty good stuff about MAG brand mags as well.
 King Arms not so much, especially for M4/M16 mags.
 Star is always a good affordable fallback too.